Fred Taylor (American football)

-Frederick Antwon Taylor (born January 27, 1976) is an American former professional football player who was a running back in the National Football League (NFL) for 13 seasons during the 1990s and 2000s.
-He played college football for the University of Florida, and he was recognized as an All-American.
-Taylor was selected by the Jacksonville Jaguars with the ninth overall pick in the 1998 NFL Draft, and he played for the Jaguars and New England Patriots of the NFL.
-Taylor is a member of the 10,000 yard rushing club; his 4.6 yards per carry is sixth highest among members of the club in history.

-Fred is currently a co-host of The Pivot Podcast with friends, Channing Crowder and Ryan Clark.
+Frederick Antwon Taylor (born January 27, 1976) is an American former professional football player who was a running back in the National Football League (NFL) for 13 seasons from 1998 to 2010.
+He played college football for the Florida Gators and was selected by the Jacksonville Jaguars ninth overall in the 1998 NFL draft.
+Taylor played for the Jaguars and New England Patriots and is a member of the 10,000 yard rushing club.
+He is a co-host of The Pivot Podcast with friends, Channing Crowder and Ryan Clark.

-Early years
+Early life

-Taylor was born in Pahokee, Florida.
+Taylor was born on January 27, 1976, in Pahokee, Florida.
 He attended Glades Central High School in Belle Glade, Florida, where he was a standout high school football player for the Glades Central Raiders.
 He was also a letterman in track.
 Taylor initially played linebacker, but switched to running back as a junior.
 As a senior, he ran for 1,700 yards and 22 touchdowns, including a 301-yard, 5-touchdown outing.
 He received Florida "Super Senior" and all-state honors.
 In 2007, 13 years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Taylor as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.

 In track & field, Taylor competed as a sprinter.
 He recorded personal-bests of 10.85 seconds in the 100 meters and 22.32 seconds in the 200 meters.
 He was also a member of the 4 × 100 m (42.05 seconds) relay team.